 - Insufficient evidence to support your conviction.

 If you or someone you know is serving a sentence that you think may be based on legal errors, you should contact the attorneys at KJC Law Firm today to discuss your case.
-The appellate lawyers at KJC Law Firm have more than 90 years of experience litigating major cases.
+The appellate lawyers at KJC Law Firm have more than 125 years of experience litigating major cases.
 We have the resources to investigate and prepare your appeal.
-KJC Law Firm represents people from communities all across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Fall River, Lowell, Worcester and Springfield.
+KJC Law Firm represents people from communities across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Worcester, Springfield, Cape Cod, Fall River and Lowell.